microsoft/fluentui/packages/react-text/README.md

 ## Semantic elements

-By default, Text and all the typography wrappers render a `<span>` by default.
+By default, Text and all the typography wrappers render a `<span>` element.
 You should use the `as` property to ensure your page has proper semantic elements such as heading or paragraph elements.

 ```html
 <div>